Integralist/integralist.co.uk/content/posts/how-i-use-ai.md

 - **`perspectives` & `decide`**: Evaluates alternatives through structured lenses (risks, benefits, costs) and produces a durable decision memo or ADR (Architecture Decision Record).
+- **`arena`**: Fans out parallel candidate attempts across multiple models for non-trivial artifacts where a single shot risks locking in the wrong shape.
+It scores candidates against a concrete rubric via an independent cross-judge, picks a base, and grafts the best parts of the losing candidates into the final synthesized output.

 ### Phase 2: Architecture and Planning